garciacarlos78/white-collar/README.md

     - We are only asked for name and capacity, so we list just those fields (not id)
   - POST /shops/{ID}/pictures
     - The contract asks us to create a painting introducing just painting and painter name, so we assign the painting a random price.
 The entry date is the moment in which we make the post request.

+# Doubts
+##Painting repository, is it really necessary?
-  - [DOUBT] I think it would have been possible not having a painting repository (we can simply have a List<Painting> in each store).
+I think it would have been possible not having a painting repository (we can simply have a List<Painting> in each store).
 Problem: we could have then repeated paintings, the same painting in two different stores.
 I think then it forces to have also a painting repository.

-# Doubts

 ##LoadDatabase.java
+###application.properties
 In order to be able to preload data, I've had to add the following line in *application.properties*:
 `spring.jpa.properties.hibernate.enable_lazy_load_no_trans=true`
-Is it correct or it is a dirty workaround?
+Is it the right way or is it just a dirty workaround?
 Is there a more elegant solution?
 Error obtained without that property:
-`java.lang.IllegalStateException: Failed to execute CommandLineRunner [...]
+`java.lang.IllegalStateException: Failed to execute CommandLineRunner [...]`
-Caused by: org.hibernate.LazyInitializationException: could not initialize proxy [com.cgrdev.whitecollar.domain.data.Store#1] - no Session
+`Caused by: org.hibernate.LazyInitializationException: could not initialize proxy [com.cgrdev.whitecollar.domain.data.Store#1] - no Session
 	at org.hibernate.proxy.AbstractLazyInitializer.initialize(AbstractLazyInitializer.java:170) ~[hibernate-core-5.4.12.Final.jar:5.4.12.Final]...`

-LoadData: adding paintings to the stores just in Store creation.
+###LoadData: adding paintings to the stores only possible in Store creation.

-The only way I've had to preload paintings into the stores has been to create List<Painting> and add them to the stores at creation time.
+The only way I've had to preload paintings into the stores has been to create a List\<Painting> and add them to the stores at store creation time.
   `[Create List<Painting>]`
   `storeRepository.save(new Store("Store 4", 6, List<Painting>));`